 Why it’s awesome: As the beating heart of the city, Vieux-Montréal, otherwise known as Old Montreal, is the historical and cultural center of Montreal.
 French settlers founded it in the 16th century, and many of the buildings remain intact today!
 With cobblestone streets, brick buildings, and stone churches, Vieux-Montréal is full of European charm.
 You might not even realize you’re in the middle of Canada!
 And since you’re portside next to the water, you’ll get to experience dramatic views of the surrounding area!

 What to do there: There is a seemingly endless amount of activities going on at all hours of the day.
-Vieux-Montréal is full of cafes, restaurants, shops, businesses, and hotels, each one situated in a beautiful, antique building from the 16th and 17th-centuries.
+Vieux-Montréal is full of cafes, restaurants, shops, businesses, and hotels, each one situated in a beautiful, antique building from the 16th and 17th-centuries (there are some great hostels here too).
 The neighborhood is also home to several of Montreal’s most notable attractions, including the Point-a-Calliere Museum, the Notre Dame Basilica, and the Centre d’histoire de Montréal.
 Catering to all different types of tourists and locals, you really will find something interesting and intriguing in Vieux-Montréal!

 #19 – Château Ramezay